Citrix Virtual Apps and Desktops

 Important consideration about setting custom properties

 Custom properties must be set correctly at New-ProvScheme and Set-ProvScheme in GCP and Azure environments.
-If you specify non-existing custom property or properties, you get the following error message, and the commands fail to run.
+If you specify a non-existing custom property or properties, you get the following error message, and the commands fail to run.

 • In Azure: Invalid property found: <invalid property>.
 Ensure that the CustomProperties parameter supports the property.